Mariology

 class MaryTheMediator extends Human {

-this.access_level = "hyperdulia"; // Special veneration
+readonly accessLevel = "hyperdulia"; // Special veneration, not worship

-this.role = "Mother of God";
+readonly role = "Mother of God";

-this.privileges = ["Immaculate Conception", "Assumption"];
+readonly privileges = ["Immaculate Conception", "Assumption"];

 // Mary's intercession - routes through Christ